bobbyhiddn/Magi_CLI/README.md

 1. **Fireball**: Transmute a file or directory into ashes, sending it to the '.graveyard' realm.
 This command deletes a file or directory and moves it to the '.graveyard' directory, ensuring that the deleted files are preserved in case they need to be restored later.

 2. **Necromancy**: Conjure a '.graveyard' domain to preserve the spirits of deleted files.
 This command creates a '.graveyard' directory, which serves as a storage location for deleted files.
+(I want to add more functionality to this command)

 3. **Divine**: Gaze into the astral plane to unveil the contents and attributes of a file or directory.
 This command lists the contents of a directory with detailed information, such as file size, permissions, and last modified date.